 The National Science Foundation Directorate for Engineering (NSF/ENG) continually seeks to advance scientific progress in research and innovation while broadening participation of underrepresented groups in science, technology, engineering, and mathematics (STEM) fields.
-This letter seeks to inform the community about an opportunity to pursue both of these goals through supplements to active Emerging Frontiers in Research and Innovation (EFRI) research awards and active Engineering Research Center (ERC) awards from the Research Experience and Mentoring (REM) Program.
+This Dear Colleague Letter (DCL) seeks to inform the community about an opportunity to pursue both of these goals through supplements to active Emerging Frontiers in Research and Innovation (EFRI) research awards and active Engineering Research Center (ERC) awards from the Research Experience and Mentoring (REM) Program.

 Active EFRI and ERC awardees may apply for supplemental funding from the REM program via FastLane.
-REM funding will support costs associated with bringing Research Participants (RPs) into the laboratory over the summer to participate in mentored activities and research aligned with the EFRI-supported research goals.
-REM funds may also be used to extend structured mentoring into the academic year.
+REM funding will support costs associated with bringing Research Participants (RPs) into the research environment over the summer to participate in mentored activities and research aligned with the ERC- and EFRI-supported research goals.
+REM supplement recipients are encouraged to extend structured mentoring into the academic year.